-He is a footballer with a bad attitude and self-assured air of arrogance.
-He is the one who fights with teammates and has been a nightmare for one particular manager (Pep Guardiola).
+He is a footballer with a bad attitude and a self-assured air of arrogance.
+He is the one who fights with his teammates and has been a nightmare for one particular manager (Pep Guardiola).

 Although an incredible talent, Zlatan has had clashes with those around him everywhere he has played.

-This could be as a result of his arrogance but also goes back to his troubled childhood where he exhibited a fiery temper which he struggles to contain at times.
+This could be as a result of his arrogance but also goes back to his troubled childhood, where he exhibited a fiery temper, which he struggled to contain at times.